Seattle Art Museum, Frye Art Museum prepare for a tentative reopening under Phase 2 guidelines

 Seattle Asian Art Museum, SAM’s cafe, and the PACCAR Pavilion at the Olympic Sculpture Park will remain closed.

 The Frye Art Museum on First Hill says it will recall all furloughed employees in early September to begin implementing its reopening plans, and hopes to open the museum’s doors in mid-October.
-Admission to the Frye has always been free, but the museum will also require patrons to reserve timed tickets online to help stick to the state’s 25%-capacity rule.
+Admission to the Frye has been and will continue to be free, but the museum will also require patrons to reserve timed tickets online to help stick to the state’s 25% capacity rule.

 Previously, museums wouldn’t have been allowed to open until Phase 3.